LIXINGHUI17/UFOs/README.md

 - The summary addresses two additional recommendations for further development.
     - 1. When opening the website, we don't want all data showing, we could re-do the code to fix it.
     - 2. there are too many words for the paragraph, this project is designed to gather data. therefore, data should be the most important.
-When opeing the website, the first things we need to look that is data.
+When opeing the website, the first thing we need to look that is data.